gilch/hissp/docs/macro_tutorial.rst

    The caveats described in `importlib.reload` still apply.
    The environment is not discarded on a reload.
-   Definitions with the same name get overwritten, but beware that removed (or renamed) definitions persist.
+   Definitions with the same name get overwritten, but beware that bindings from removed (or renamed) definitions persist until explicitly deleted.

    See also: `hissp.reader.transpile`, `defonce`, `del`.